Turkic Christians: Kryashen people

 Kryashens are a sub-group of the Volga Tatars, with the vast majority being Orthodox Christians.
 A policy of Christianization of the Muslim Tatars was enacted by the Russian authorities, beginning in 1552, resulting in the emergence of Kryashens (keräşen / keräşennär), also known as "Christianized Tatars".
 In the 16th century, Ivan the Terrible forcefully Christianized many Volga Tatars, beginning a wave of persecutions and forced conversions under later Russian rulers and Orthodox clergy until the mid-eighteenth century.
 Kryahsen Tatars live in much of the Volga-Ural area.
 Today, they tend to be assimilated among the Russians and other Tatar groups.

 During Soviet times, an alternative version for the ethnogenesis of Kryashens emerged, which suggested that their ancestors adopted Christianity voluntarily during times of Volga Bulgaria.
 Historian Maxim Glukhov connected their roots to Keraites.

 The Kryashens had little religious and educational infrastructure in the 16th and 17th centuries.
 However, during the 18th century they were given many privileges and facilities were built or accommodated for the Kryashens.
 The first Tatar school for converts was established in 1863 while the first seminary was founded in 1872.

 Others

-The Nağaybäk, an indigenous Turkic people in Russia, are predominantly Christian, having been largely converted to Christianity during the 18th century.
+The Nağaybäk, a subgroup of Volga Tatars and an indigenous Turkic people in Russia, are predominantly Christian, having been largely converted to Christianity during the 18th century.
 During the 19th century, many Khakas accepted the Russian ways of life, and most were converted en masse to Russian Orthodox Christianity.